dragmakex/LunchSphere/README.md

 ## Needfinding
   ### Interview summaries
+  We conducted and summarized twelve needfinding interviews to gather information on how students and workers plan their lunches.

   #### Interview 1
   The student from the University of Zurich prefers lunch with a close-knit group, finding it a refreshing